GreatScottyMac/cascade-memory-bank/developer-primer.md

 ## 🏗️ Architecture

+### Development Workflow

+The project follows a specific workflow for modifying AI rules:

+1. **Development Process**
+   - All changes to rules are made in `.windsurfrules-dev`
+   - This file serves as the development version
+   - Changes are tested and reviewed here
+   - Once approved, manually copied to `.windsurfrules`

+2. **File Purposes**
+   - `.windsurfrules`: Active system file read by Cascade
+   - `.windsurfrules-dev`: Development version for testing

+3. **Workflow Benefits**
+   - Prevents accidental system file modifications
+   - Allows testing without affecting active sessions
+   - Provides clear separation of development/production
+   - Maintains system stability

 ### Configuration Format

 The `.windsurfrules` file uses YAML format, specifically chosen for its advantages in AI-driven systems: